Man and Woman

 In their beatitude the lovers are floating.
 The young man with closed eyes is resting his head between the cheek and the shoulder of the woman.
 She gently welcomes this enthusiastic impulse but her eyes wide open indicate the lucidity with which she guides in real life this innocent husband.

 Paris is their nest.
 In that same year Marc painted Les Mariés de la Tour Eiffel where their dear little Ida is disguised as a floating angel to present the bouquet.
-This oil on canvas 90 x 117 cm was sold for £ 7M including premium by Christie's on February 2, 2016.
+This oil on canvas 90 x 117 cm was sold for £ 7M by Christie's on February 2, 2016.

 Let's go back to our Amoureux.
 Marc does not miss to express his gratitude to his host country.
 The tricolor dress of Bella ends with a blue in which is transposed the sky centered by a dazzling sun.
 In this sky a tiny bird comes to offer its auspices to the embraced couple.
 Leaves and flowers bring their frame to this ethereal scene.